Alien Abduction Insurance Information

 What Does Alien Abduction Insurance or UFO Insurance Cover?

-Although different companies have offered this coverage around the world over the years, in general, the following have been listed as coverage options:
+Although different companies have offered this coverage around the world over the years, in general, the following have been common coverage options:

 - medical coverage, including psychiatric care, in the event of a physical abduction by a UFO